apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Manipulation/insert_EN.md

 > tablet_name: Target table for loading data.
 It can be in the form of `db_name.table_name`.
 >
-> label: Specifies a label for Insert job.
+> partitions: Specifies the partitions to be loaded, with multiple partition names separated by commas.
+The partitions must exist in `table_name`,
 >
-> partition_names: Specifies the partitions to be loaded, with multiple partition names separated by commas.
-The partitions must exist in `table_name`,
+> label: Specifies a label for Insert job.
 >
 > column_name: The specified destination columns must be columns that exists in `table_name`.
 >